riverbed/steelscript-appfwk/docs/configuration.rst

       sources and Google Maps sources.
 In order to use Google Maps, an ``API Key`` or a ``Client ID`` is required.
 See :ref:`map widgets` for more information.
+    * ``Enable Weather Map Overlay`` - provides the option to enable/disable weather overlays for map widgets.
+In order to use weather overlays, a ``Weather Tile URL`` is required.
+See :ref:`weather overlays` for more information.

 .. _map widgets: